-Institutions with educator preparation programs aligned to previous standards will be required to update their programs in accordance with the Commission's established timeline for transitioning to new standards.
+Deleted: The Commission adopts, and will continue to modify an encessary, a schedule for the regular review and revision of all adopted standards.
+The Commission follows established procedures for the use of expert panels, stakeholder comment, and field review to develop and revise standards.
+For information on the schedule of standards review and revision, please consult the Commission's Accreditation webpage.¶ Deleted: ¶ Institutions with educator preparation programs aligned to previous standards will be required to update their programs in accordance with the Commission's established timeline for transitioning to new standards.
 As each set of program standards is updated, specific directions will be provided to institutions about the transition requirements and timeline in which they must update their program and program documents.
-Soon after adoption, Commission staff will notify the field of the documentation that is needed to transition.
-If the changes are significant, it may warrant requiring institutions to update their documents for a review process outside of the regularly scheduled accreditation activities.
-If the changes are less substantial, the Commission may determine that a transition plan is required, or it may determine that institutions will need to update their documents within their accreditation cycle.
+At the time of adoption, the Commission will determine whether the changes are significant and warrant requiring institutions to update their documents for a review process outside of the regularly scheduled accreditation activities; if not, allow institutions to update their documents within the current accreditation cycle.
+Deleted: and program documents to reflect any newly adopted standards depending on the institution's location within the seven year accreditation cycle.